 The most important of these, the one through which all the others must be understood, is the concept of a function.
 (Yes, yes.
 I know this is only a promise at the moment.
 I've not proven it.
 Be patient.
 The book is the proof.)
 So let me take a moment to answer the question, What is a function?

 Let's turn to mathematics for an example.
 Recall an old friend, the square function.
 What's it do?
 It multiplies a number by itself.
 Simple?
-Yes, but let us tease out the moments in this multi-part process.
+Yes, but let us tease out the stages in this multi-stage process.
 I'll use the example of the square of 3.
 First the square function takes the 3.
 This is its input.
 Second the square function performs a computation in accordance with a rule.
 The computation rule here is multiply the input by itself.
+(Computations need not be numerical.
+Instead they can be any way in which the input is manipulated.
+For instance, a computation might take a string of lowercase letters and capitalize them all.
+More on this later.)
 Third it gives back a 9, which is the result of the computation.
 This is its output.

 All functions have these three aspects: input, computation, output.